mattvr/syrinj/README.md

 It provides convenient attributes, such as `[GetComponent]` which automatically tell your MonoBehaviours where to find their dependencies.

 For more customizable or shared dependencies, Syrinj allows you to specify providers and injection sites.
 See the [extended examples](#extended-examples) for how to do this.
-You can even mix attributes like `[GetComponent]` with a `[Provider]`, so that the `GetComponent<T>` method only runs once!
+You can even mix attributes like `[GetComponent]` with a `[Provider]`, so that the `GetComponent()` method only runs once!

 ####Why use this?